ZahraShahlaie/multi_label_text_classification/README.md

 Multi-label text classification

 In this project, we want to classify input samples of the Ronash dataset into 20 categories via its title, vendor, and tags.
-Click on the below link and enjoy!
 ---

 In this notebook, I present the updated version of the multi-label text classification model created by Farakh Karimi.
 The original model achieved an accuracy of 81.21% and a loss of 0.8373.
 In the updated version, the following changes have been made to improve the model performance: